cuiqanalytics/cuiqdata/README.md

 cuiqdata demo
 cd demo

-# 2. Run it
+# 2. Run it. "sql" is the directory containing the SQL files
-cuiqdata run .
+cuiqdata run sql
 ```

 ## How cuiqData Works (Mental Model)